-The different types of therapies to treat nyctophobia are:
+The different types of therapies to treat nyctophobia have been elaborated further.

 A. Exposure Therapy

-According to a study, since nyctophobia is most common in children, they must go through exposure therapy that involves gradual exposure to the dark.
-At the initial stages of the therapy, the child must be exposed to a dark room during the daytime and then slowly proceed to a dark room during the night time.
-Additionally, initially the exposure can be done in presence of the parents while gradually moving them further from the child.
+At the initial stages of the therapy, a person is exposed to a dark room during the daytime and then slowly to a dark room during the night time.
+The therapy can also include the presence of other people in the initial stages.

 B. Cognitive Behavioral Therapy (CBT)